 - Companies must have a threat reporting department where employees can report phishing emails and reward such staff members to encourage other employees.

-- Install firewalls acting as a barrier between the company’s network and the outside world.
+- Install firewalls as a barrier between the company’s network and the outside world.
 It also ensures that anyone on the network won’t lead to malicious URLs.

 - To prevent phishing emails, one must bridge the cybersecurity skills gap.
 Individuals and employees need to learn about various phishing email tactics and actions to reduce the chances of getting affected.